mitar/exposer/README.rst

    This will install all node.js dependencies and compile client JavaScript file.

-4. You will need also various app keys for social networks.
-You have to put them into process environment.
+4. You will need also various app keys for social networks (see ``constants.js`` file for the list).
+You have to put them into the process environment.
 If you are using Heroku_, you can put them into ``.env`` file `in the root of the repository`_.
 You can maybe ask some other developer to provide you with the ``.env`` file.

 5. Using Heroku_ you can run::